Green Prompting: Characterizing Prompt-driven Energy Costs of LLM Inference: Introduction

 \section{Introduction}

 Transformer models have revolutionized the AI landscape by enabling faster and more accurate predictions through their innovative use of self-attention mechanisms \cite{vaswani2017attention}.
-The transformer architecture serves as the underlying architecture for most modern Large Language Models (LLMs) and unlike traditional neural networks, they overcome key limitations by making use of multiple attention mechanisms and processing large datasets, which allows one to efficiently capture complex relationships within data.
-LLMs make use of this architecture for linguistic tasks ranging from medical applications \cite{thirunavukarasu2023large}, search engines\cite{microsoft2025bing}, and enhanced code development\cite{zeng2022extensive, bubeck2023sparks}.
+The transformer architecture serves as the underlying architecture for most modern Large Language Models (LLMs) and, unlike traditional neural networks, they overcome key limitations by making use of multiple attention mechanisms and processing large datasets, which allows to efficiently capture complex relationships within data.
+This architecture allows the use of LLMs for linguistic tasks ranging from medical applications \cite{thirunavukarasu2023large}, search engines \cite{microsoft2025bing}, to enhanced code development \cite{zeng2022extensive,bubeck2023sparks}.

-Although the versatility and adoption of LLMs are providing societal benefit, their widespread use also raises significant concerns, particularly regarding energy consumption and environmental impact.
-The carbon footprint and energy usage of an LLM life cycle varies greatly depending on factors such as the geographical location of the data centers and the hardware on which they run\cite{strubell2020energy}.
-Despite that, the growing demand for more complex and large-scale deployments suggests that the demand for energy for AI applications will grow \cite{iea2024electricity}.
-There has been a lot of attention to the AI training cost.
+Although the versatility and adoption of LLMs can provide benefits, their widespread use raises significant concerns, particularly regarding energy consumption and environmental impact.
+The carbon footprint and energy usage of an LLM life cycle vary greatly depending on factors such as the geographical location of the data centers and the hardware on which they run\cite{strubell2020energy}.
+Despite that, the growing demand for more complex and large-scale deployments suggests that the demand for energy for AI systems will grow \cite{iea2024electricity}.
+There has been a lot of attention paid to the AI training cost.
 For example, BLOOM -- a 176B parameter model -- consumed 433,196 kWh \cite{luccioni2023estimating}.
 Another large energy consumer is inference, which uses the trained model to generate outputs from previously unseen data inputs.
-For comparison, it is estimated that the energy needed for a single inference for BLOOM was on average 3.96Wh.
-Although the energy cost of individual inference is small, the inference stage can make up to 65\%\cite{wu2022sustainable} of the carbon footprint of an AI model's life cycle due to billions of inference calls, representing significant cost.
+For comparison, it is estimated that the energy needed for a single inference for BLOOM was on average 3.96 Wh.
+Although the energy cost of individual inference is small, the inference stage can make up to 65\% \cite{wu2022sustainable} of the carbon footprint of an AI model's life cycle due to billions of inference calls, responsible for significant energy costs.